VaishnaviJagtap2104/nextflow-pipeline/README.md

 # Nextflow Automated Variant Calling Pipeline

 This repository contains an automated bioinformatics pipeline built using **Nextflow DSL2** for processing sequencing data and performing **variant calling**.
-This project implements a Nextflow DSL2-based bioinformatics pipeline for automated processing and variant calling of next-generation sequencing (NGS) data.
 The pipeline integrates multiple analysis stages including quality assessment, adapter and quality trimming, alignment against a genome, sorting and indexing of alignment files, and downstream variant detection.
 Each step is modularized to ensure clarity, reusability, and ease of maintenance.
 The pipeline performs the following steps:

 1. Quality trimming using **Cutadapt**